We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If this is a concern for you, look for a mattress that comes with safety certifications like CertiPUR-US.
 Otherwise, opt for natural latex, innerspring, or hybrid models with less foam.

 Can you use the same type of mattress for a loft or bunk bed?

 Yes!
-Although, you may want to go with a memory foam model, because they tend to weigh less than hybrids and coil-containing mattresses.
+Although, you may want to go with a memory foam model because they tend to weigh less than hybrids and coil-containing mattresses.

 It’s also important to pick a mattress with the right height.
-Find a model that’s no more than 7 or 8 inches tall to ensure it doesn’t clear the guardrail and increase your toddler’s risk of rolling out of bed and falling onto the floor.
+Find a model that’s no more than 7 or 8 in. tall to ensure it doesn’t clear the guardrail and increase your toddler’s risk of rolling out of bed and falling onto the floor.

 Deciding on the right twin mattress for your toddler may require a few trips to the store, but if you do the research ahead of time, the process can go a lot more smoothly.

 When choosing a mattress, make sure to check for safety standards, quality certifications, trial periods, and warranties.